 - As an electric utility operations officer, you can receive regular readings from smart meters, including indications of power outages, and automatically notify the closest field crew in the area.

 - As an environmental scientist, you can identify times and locations of high ozone levels across the country in a dataset of millions of static sensor reads.

-- As a supply chain analyst at an oil & gas company, you can connect to an Automatic Identification System (AIS) data feed to monitor your vessels, calculate expected arrival information, and understand when vessels enter areas of interest.
+- As a supply chain analyst at an oil and gas company, you can connect to an automatic identification system (AIS) data feed to monitor your vessels, calculate expected arrival information, and understand when vessels enter areas of interest.